sw1562776/milky-addon/README.md

   - Automatically takes off from the ground and climbs to your target altitude.
 - PitStop
   - Quick restock before you head back out.

-### Candidate feature
-- RightClickBlock
-  - Automatically interacts with blocks in range.

 ### About